 - Get sweating: Get your blood and lymphatic system flowing to accelerate the release of toxins.
 Try and exercise for at least 30 minutes each day.

 - Hydrate: Aim to drink two to three litres of filtered water a day to help your kidneys flush out toxins.
 Herbal teas are also great for increasing fluid intake and assisting the cleansing process.

 - Use herbs and spices: They help to add flavour to your meals, plus they assist the body with detoxification.
 My detox faves are turmeric, cinnamon, nutmeg and cayenne pepper.

 - Commit to 8 hours of sleep: Good-quality shut-eye allows our bodies to heal and regenerate new cells, which is so important when you’re cleansing.

 - Practise emotional self-care: When we cleanse, our bodies flush out toxins and sometimes this can cause certain emotions to rise.
 It’s common to feel more sensitive, maybe a little more vulnerable so make sure you set aside time for you.

-- See a naturopath: The can help you to make up some cleansing herb tonics.
+- See a naturopath: If you happen to go to Arizona, you may want to consult with a naturopath in Scottsdale as they can help you to make up some cleansing herb tonics.